gristlabs/grist-help/help/dates.md

    zero-based).
-3. The third line uses Python's [strptime function](https://docs.python.org/2/library/datetime.html#datetime.datetime.strptime) to parse the date (e.g. "March 4, 1861") into a datetime object.
+3. The third line uses Python's [strptime function](https://docs.python.org/2/library/datetime.html#datetime.datetime.strptime) to parse the date (e.g. "May 19, 1999") into a datetime object.
 The first parameter to the function is the string to parse, the second parameter is the date format that the string is in.
 Take a look at the [format options](https://docs.python.org/2/library/datetime.html#strftime-strptime-behavior) to see if